In a hurry? Check out Harris Polling. Why? Because you can earn up to $150 if you take one of their surveys.

 Did you know that the average driver can save over $800 a year by comparing car insurance rates.
 Comparing your current coverage is quick and can provide some major savings.

 When comparing quotes, make sure to choose a company that has solid reputation for claims service and customer support otherwise saving a few dollars today could cause you a headache in the future.
-After receiving your quotes, visit the JD Power Insurance report where you’ll find a comprehensive review of insurance company ratings.

 - Stock up on discounted gift cards for places you normally shop.
 How does 15% off at JC Penney or Pier 1 sound?
 Buy discounted gift cards!